fedehub/ExperimentalRoboticsAssignment3/README.md

 - laser outputs are published onto `/scan`  topic
 - the robot model is endowed with two frames required for mapping algorithms, which are: `link_chassis` and `odom`

 Concerning the Aruco detection, it has been implemented by the [detectibotMagnifier][25].
-This reads images on a specific topic (`topic_info`)
+Indeed, ROS images messages are sent over `/robot/camera/image_raw` for being converted im a openCV handable format.
+This is done by means of `cv_bridge` packages without forgetting to optimise the overall process (please, take a look at the previous paragraph where we mentioned the `image_transport` package and its advantages)

 All choices were made with the aim of making the system as modular and flexible as possible.
-Despite this, certain limitations make the system quite unrealistic but functional.
+Despite this, certain limitations make the system quite *unrealistic* but *functional*.

 <p align="right">(<a href="#top">back to top</a>)</p>